What are allergies?

 Those in southern California do not deal as much with plant allergies as those in the Midwest or on the East

 Coast, but we do have pollution and items in the air which may trigger the exact same reactions.

 It is impossible to escape all allergies.
 However, they can be limited, and you can take steps to relieve your symptoms.
 When possible, limit exposure to allergens.
 Stay inside when pollen or mold counts are especially high.
 Also stay away from vents, fans, and air conditioners that can introduce these allergens into the air.
 For cleaner indoor air, use air conditioner filters that are designed to reduce allergens in the air.
-Over-the-counter products, such as antihistamine eye drops, can reduce redness, itchiness and other symptoms.
-Artificial tears can also help by flushing allergens out of the eyes.
-These products are available at most drug stores.
-Ask our optometrists for their recommendations.
-Not all products are right for you.
-When over-the-counter products do not alleviate the symptoms, prescription medications are the next in line to combat the allergens.
-Let our optometrists know, so they can write the best prescription for you and your eyes.
-Other options such as allergy shots may reduce symptoms and the need for other medication.
+Also, do not touch or rub your eyes. rinse the eyes with saline when exposed to allergens, and avoid heavy make-up.